 In partnership with Butler County Success, Lakota Local Schools and grantors, The Faith Alliance has offered this program free of charge to children with financial as well as academic need since 2015.

-In 2021, 37 Lakota students completed the 6-week literacy program.
+37 Lakota students completed the 6-week literacy program.
 Students practiced phonics, handwriting skills and played fun literacy games with the teaching staff, interns and many volunteers.
 Personal Chromebooks were gifted to each student who completed the program.
 The overall average success rate of the program in 2021 was 100 percent!
 Success is measured by testing before and after the class.
 The average success rate means that 100 percent of the children participating in the program improved their literacy skills over the summer months.

 Due to COVID-19 constraints in 2020, only 14 Lakota students registered for the program.
 However, the children who attended in 2020 benefited greatly from an adapted program.
 A tremendous response from donors enabled a special incentive in 2020 of gifting each child who attended and did the work a new Samsung Chromebook computer along with a Walmart gift card and gift basket!

 Two additional classes were added for students through 6th grade for whom English is their second language (ESL).